PalmBeachPost/postgeo/readme.md

 cellspacer -m 15 mydata-geo.csv</code></pre>

-This runs instantaneously on a dataset of 1,000 rows, but it may also be memory intensive.
+This runs instantaneously on a dataset of 1,000 rows.
+Single-core CPU speed will be your limiting factor. .
+On a 75,000-row dataset, total processing on older hardware took about a minute and a half using Python 3.6.
+The same data set took about half a minute using Pypy 2.7.

 If you have problems on a much larger data set, let us know and we can suggest and possibly test some workarounds.

 In general
 ----------